SimonStnn/soundboard/README.md

 ## Add audio

 You can add your own audio files to the `audio` folder.
 After adding them you may need to restart the program so they are loaded correctly.

+---

+> Thank you for using my soundboard. 😄